Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Related works

 Traditional crowd counting algorithms are mainly divided into two categories: detection-based methods \cite{traditional-detetcion1, traditional-detetcion2} and regression-based methods \cite{traditional-regression1, traditional-regression2, traditional-regression3}.
 These methods are mostly based on hand-crafted features which are specially designed by domain experts.
 When faced with complex scenes such as congestion and scale variation, the performances of these hand designed methods are disappointing.

-To achieve accurate crowd counting in complex scenarios, recent attention has shifted into deep learning.
+\textbf{Scale Variation.} To achieve accurate crowd counting in complex scenarios, recent attention has shifted to deep learning.
 The common way to cope with large scale variation is to obtain a richer feature representation \cite{SASNet}.
-MCNN designed a Multi-Column Neural Network to estimate crowd number accurately from different perspective with three branches \cite{MCNN}.
+MCNN designed a Multi-Column Neural Network to estimate crowd numbers accurately from different perspectives with three branches \cite{MCNN}.
 Based on MCNN, Switching CNN trains a switch classifier to select the best branch for density estimation \cite{switch-CNN}.
-DADNet uses different dilated rates in each parallel column to obtain multi-scale features \cite{DADNet}.
+DADNet uses different dilated rates in each parallel column to obtain multi-scale features \cite{DADNet}. \cite{wang2022crowd} used Inception-v3 as the backbone and proposed a novel curriculum loss function to resolve the scale variance issue. \cite{MSFANet} aggregated different modules to adaptively encodes the multi-scale contextual information for accurate counting in both dense and sparse crowd scenes.
 In summary, these methods employ multiple branches architecture to address the scale variation problem, which may introduce significant feature redundancy \cite{CSRNet}.

-In contrast to those methods designing specific architectures, recent methods concentrate on incorporating related information like high-level semantic information and contextual information into network for obtaining the rich feature representation.
-CrowdNet used a combination of high-level semantic information and the low-level features for accurate crowd estimation \cite{ADCrowdNet}. \cite{Cnn-based} incorporated a high-level prior into the density estimation network enabling the network to learn globally relevant discriminative features for lower count error. \cite{shang2016end, RANet} makes use of contextual information to predict both local and global count.
-This kind of methods has been demonstrated effective but are still difficult to accurately estimate the count in the sparse and dense regions in the same time.
+\textbf{Context.} In contrast to those methods designing specific architectures, recent methods concentrate on incorporating related information like high-level semantic information and contextual information into networks for obtaining rich feature representations.
+CrowdNet used a combination of high-level semantic information and low-level features for accurate crowd estimation \cite{ADCrowdNet}. \cite{Cnn-based} incorporated a high-level prior into the density estimation network enabling the network to learn globally relevant discriminative features for lower count error. \cite{shang2016end, RANet} makes use of contextual information to predict both local and global counts.
+This kind of method has been demonstrated effective but is still difficult to accurately estimate the count in the sparse and dense regions at the same time.
 The reason may be that the fixed-size convolution kernel of CNN would introduce a limited receptive field.